omarkhan/coffeedoc/README.md

     Usage: coffeedoc [options] [targets]

     Options:
-        -o, --output: Set output directory (default: ./docs) --commonjs  : Use if target scripts use CommonJS for module loading (default) --requirejs : Use if target scripts use RequireJS for module loading
+        -o, --output : Set output directory (default: ./docs) --commonjs   : Use if target scripts use CommonJS for module loading (default) --requirejs  : Use if target scripts use RequireJS for module loading
+        --github-wiki: Use if generating Markdown for Github wiki

 If [targets] is a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.